BOOK NOW AND ONLY PAY 5% DEPOSIT

 Ghanzi is a thriving cattle district in Botswana.
 Just outside of Ghanzi is Thakadu Camp.
 Thakadu Camp is a game farm with affordable, clean tented or chalet accommodation.
 Their service is excellent.

-Traveling south you will reach the Trans Kgalagadi Highway and you will soon reach Kang.
+Travelling south you will reach the Trans Kgalagadi Highway and you will soon reach Kang.
 This town lies halfway between Johannesburg and Windhoek and is a natural stopover no matter which direction you are heading.
 Here we strongly recommend Kang Ultra Stop.
 The lodge is an oasis along this dusty and busy road.
-Echo Lodge is an equally affordable option in Kang.

 At Lobatse which is about 60 km from Gaborone, you will notice the factories that process Botswana's meat supplies.

 Cresta Lodge is an excellent hotel near the CBD and is our preferred choice.
 The President Hotel is a good central option.
 If you are looking for a really luxurious option, the Gaborone Sun Hotel is the place to stay.
 The Ambassador Hotel at the is a luxurious five star hotel just 8 minutes from the CBD with the offering more affordable three star accommodation.
-The Big Five Lodge and Oasis Motel are affordable options.
+Oasis Motel is a affordable option.

 Do your Africa Botswana accommodation bookings through Temba.
 We do online reservations for Botswana National Parks and we tailormake tours and make sure that you pay less for Botswana and Okavango lodges and other accommodation.